 7. Sleep with a comfortable mattress and pillows.
-Make sure they free of any allergens and have not exceeded its life expectancy of nine to 10 years.
+Make sure they free of any allergens and have not exceeded their life expectancy of nine to 10 years.

 8. Become exposed to bright light in the morning and limit it at night.
 Doing so helps to keep circadian rhythms in check.
-Also turn off all electronics that emit blue light.
-These include the television, cell phone, and computers.
+Also, turn off all electronics that emit blue light.

-10. Also avoid eating large meals for at least two to three hours leading up to bedtime.
+10. Avoid eating large meals for at least two to three hours leading up to bedtime.
 Try one of these healthy bedtime snacks if still hungry to relieve nighttime hunger pangs.

 11. Use the bed for sleep, keeping work materials, computers, etc. out of the sleeping environment.

-12. Do not hesitate to speak to a primary care doctor or sleep specialist if still having difficulty falling asleep.
-A number of health conditions that may impede on sleep quantity and quality, including obesity, sleep apnea, and arthritis.
+13. Consult with a primary care doctor or sleep specialist if still having difficulty falling asleep.
+A number of health and sleep disorders may impede on sleep quantity and quality, including obesity, sleep apnea, and arthritis.
 Certain medications may also have a negative impact on sleep cycles.